IJSComplexMatter/cddm/doc/autoapi/cddm/video/index.rst

 .. py:class:: ImageShow(title='video', norm_func=lambda x: x)

-   A simple interface for video visualization using matplotlib opencv or pyqtgraph.
+   A simple interface for video visualization using matplotlib, opencv, or pyqtgraph.

    :param title: Title of the video